Singularity-tutorial/Singularity-tutorial.github.io/01-building/README.md

 Let's try a few more commands:

 ```
-Singularity lolcow:~> whoami
+Singularity> whoami
 dave

-Singularity lolcow:~> hostname
+Singularity> hostname
 hal-9000
 ```

-This is one of the core features of Singularity that makes it so attractive from a security standpoint.
+This is one of the core features of Singularity that makes it so attractive from a security and usability standpoint.
 The user remains the same inside and outside of the container.

 Let's try installing some software.
 I used the programs `fortune`, `cowsay`, and `lolcat` to produce the container that we saw in the first demo.

 ```
-Singularity lolcow:~> apt-get update && apt-get -y install fortune cowsay lolcat
+Singularity> Singularity> sudo apt-get update && apt-get -y install fortune cowsay lolcat
-Reading package lists...
-Done
-W: chmod 0700 of directory /var/lib/apt/lists/partial failed - SetupAPTPartialDirectory (1: Operation not permitted)
-E: Could not open lock file /var/lib/apt/lists/lock - open (13: Permission denied)
-E: Unable to lock directory /var/lib/apt/lists/
+bash: sudo: command not found
 ```

 Whoops!

-We don't have permission.
-But even if we had installed `sudo` into the container and tried to run this command with it, or change to root using `su`, we would still find it impossible to elevate our privileges within the container:
+The `sudo` command is not found.
+But even if we had installed `sudo` into the container and tried to run this command with it, or change to root using `su`, we would still find it impossible to elevate our privileges within the
+container:

 ```
-Singularity:~> sudo apt-get update
+Singularity> sudo apt-get update
 sudo: effective uid is not 0, is /usr/bin/sudo on a file system with the 'nosuid' option set or an NFS file system without root privileges?
 ```